Wisconsin Independent Contractor Agreement

 An employer deducts the payroll taxes while paying wages to an employee, but the payment made to a contractor is not subject to such deduction.
 Contractors whose earnings exceed a certain amount are liable to pay self-employment tax.

 For these reasons, it is important to know whether or not you or your employees are being properly classified.

 If you need help with Wisconsin independent contractor agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.